benhuuur/buddy/README.md

 # buddy
 🖲️  Camera system that detects and centers the user's face.
-Project developed for the Process Control course at UTFPR..
+Project developed for the Process Control course at UTFPR.